 TOGO TRAVEL GUIDE

 Often described as being sandwiched between Ghana and Benin, it is worth remembering that it is the sandwich filling that is usually the most flavoursome bit.
 And Togo, a country the same size as Croatia, with its vibrant culture, ethnic mix and biodiverse landscapes certainly makes the most delicious filling.
 One that could easily be consumed alone without the bits on the side but which, for now, still only tends to be served up as part of a West Africa package.
 Albeit a very pretty and plucky package.
-First add the warm Togolese welcome, then the 56kms of Atlantic coast, followed by extraordinary remote indigenous villages, voodoo traditions and national parks which are habitat for elephants and more, and will be definitely be ready to tuck into Togo.
+First add the warm Togolese welcome, followed by the 56km of Atlantic coastline.
+Then add extraordinary remote indigenous villages, voodoo traditions and national parks which are habitat for elephants and more, and you will be definitely be ready to tuck into Togo.

 a cultural adventure.
 Less destination, more revelation.

 just about the south coast.
 Head north for mountains, ancient culture, national parks and wildlife.